Master of Arts in Strategic Communication (M.A.)

 Purpose

-The Master of Arts in Strategic Communication offers a professional curriculum that emphasizes the principles and practices needed to succeed in the great variety of careers related to growing organizations in the digital communication age.
-It is designed for all levels of education: for those holding an undergraduate degree who wish to build and/or enhance promotional skills; for continuing education and working adults who wish to pursue a graduate degree with integrated marketing communications at its core; and for those pursuing educational careers who want greater opportunity through courses that link theory and technique.
+The purpose of the Master of Arts in Strategic Communication program is to provide a hands-on professional curriculum that emphasizes the principles and practices needed to succeed in the great variety of careers related to growing organizations in the digital communication age.
+It is designed for those who wish to enhance promotional skills, gain integrated marketing communication expertise, and link theory and technique.

 Program Learning Outcomes